tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 recomputing the function internally.
 Thus, side outputs only become important when the function involve non-trivial compute.

-Thus, this option might be acceptable in simplest cases, where there are no standard outputs, or if side-outputs are unlikely to ever change.
+Thus, this option might be acceptable in the following  cases, where there are no standard outputs, or if side-outputs are unlikely to ever change.

-### Option 2: Keep gradient out of function signature
+### Option 2: Allow dynamic substitution of side outputs.

 Consider the `inference` and `forward` functions.
-The former has signature `x->y`, the latter is `x->y, s`. \
+The former has signature `x->y`, the latter is `x->y, s`.
+Either y or s can be a list of multiple tensors.
-Where either y or s can be a list of multiple tensors.
 Comparing the signature, tooling can select the split point to separate inference_part and side output for backward part

 > Assumption: side_outputs of forward_XXX are only ever used as inputs to
 > inference_backward_XXX, if they are used for any other purposes, then the